-The high cost of living may come as an initial shock to new arrivals in Canada.
+The high cost of living in Canada may come as an initial shock to new arrivals.
 Canadian cities regularly rank among the world's most expensive for expats.
-Vancouver and Toronto are the two most costly, with Calgary trailing not too far behind.
-Accommodation will leave the biggest dent in one's budget.
+Vancouver and Toronto are the most expensive, with Calgary trailing not too far behind.

-Taxes are high in Canada, and expats may see a large percentage of their salary going to both provincial and federal taxes.
-Nevertheless, the reward for this is excellent public-service delivery and access to world-class universal healthcare and free education.
+Taxes in Canada are high, and expats may see a large percentage of their salary going towards provincial and federal taxes.
+Nevertheless, the reward for this is excellent public-service delivery, including world-class universal healthcare and free education.